armlesswunder/accFlutter/README.md

 ### Critter warning colors
 Changes item background to red, if the critter is gone next month, or or green, if the critter wasn't in the previous month.

+### Favorites
+You can favorite items and filter based on that.
+This feature isn't super refined bc I don't really consider it useful.
+I might improve it in the future but it at least works at a minimum for now.

 ### Load app state
 Load a backup of your checklist data.